WWE News: Bray Wyatt Shows Up For WWE Toronto Event, Matt Hardy Cuts Promo About His ‘Deletion’

 On Friday night, the WWE held their latest live event for the fans in Toronto, Canada, and Bray Wyatt was back for the show.
-“The Eater of Worlds” had recently been defeated, or deleted, in Monday’s Raw main event, the “Ultimate Deletion” match, by Matt Hardy.
-The aftermath of Wyatt’s loss also saw him pushed into Matt’s “Lake of Reincarnation,” with Hardy’s family friend Senor Benjamin unable to find Bray’s body in the water.
-That led many fans to believe that Wyatt may not be back for quite some time after the latest episode of Monday Night Raw and that once he was it would be a different superstar.
+“The Eater of Worlds” had recently been defeated, or deleted, by Matt Hardy in Monday’s Raw main event, the “Ultimate Deletion” match.
+The aftermath of Wyatt’s loss also saw him pushed into Matt’s “Lake of Reincarnation,” with Hardy’s family friend, Senor Benjamin, unable to find Bray’s body in the water.
+That led many fans to believe that Wyatt may not be back for quite some time after the latest episode of Monday Night Raw and that once he was, it would be as a different superstar.

 However, fans took to Twitter on Friday night indicating that Bray Wyatt appeared back in the ring for the Toronto event.
-The latest live WWE show featured Wyatt attacking Goldust before getting on the mic to call out his recent opponent Matt Hardy.
+The latest live WWE show featured Wyatt attacking Goldust before getting on the mic to call out his recent opponent, Matt Hardy.
 Another fan’s video showed Wyatt standing in the ring as Matt Hardy’s music hit.
-Hardy arrived out from backstage with a mic in hand, cutting a promo on his way down the ramp.
+Hardy arrived from backstage with a mic in hand, cutting a promo on his way down the ramp.
 During his talk, he told Wyatt to embrace that his darkness was being deleted and that it was “beautiful because your person is about to change.”

 In the beginning God created the heaven and the earth.